ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 native server push also results in minimal changes to the current protocol.
 Thus, a preliminary push-mode TIPS extension using native server push is specified here as a reference for future push-mode TIPS protocol designs.

+## Terminology {#push-terminology}

+The push extension uses the same terminologies as defined in {{terminology}}
+with the following additional term:

+Receiver set (rs):
+: Contains the set of clients who have requested to receive server push updates.
+  This term is not used in the normative specification.

 ## Basic Workflow